tatianegercina/FinTech/02-Homework/06-PythonViz/Instructions/README.md

 In order to convince potential investors the first step is to understand the available data, so in this section you will use your skills on the different python plotting libraries you learned to answer the following questions:

-* Use `matplotlib` to create a plot that shows the average housing units in San Francisco from 2010 to 2016.
+* Start by using `matplotlib` to create the following plots:
+  * Create a plot that shows the average housing units in San Francisco from 2010 to 2016.
 What kind of plot could be the best fit for this purpose?
-* Now use your `PyViz` super powers to create the following plots:
-  * Create a two series line plot to show how the average gross rent and the sale price per square foot has evolved from 2010 to 2016.
+  * Create two line plots to show how the average gross rent and the sale price per square foot has evolved from 2010 to 2016.
+* Now use your `hvPlot` super powers to create the following plots:
   * In order to understand how the sale price per square foot has evolved from 2010 to 2016, Harold asked you to create a *dynamic line plot* that should allow the people to select any single neighborhood in San Francisco to analyze the data individually.
   * Alina, one of the most influential investors, is interested on buying properties on the most expensive neighborhoods of San Francisco since she believed those places will be the more profitable in the long term.
 Create a plot that show the average sale price per square foot for the top 10 most expensive neighborhoods.